Erich von Stroheim

-Erich Oswald Hans Carl Maria von Stroheim (born Erich Oswald Stroheim, /de-AT/; September 22, 1885 – May 12, 1957) was an Austrian-American director, screenwriter, actor, and producer, most noted as a film star and avant-garde, visionary director of the silent era.
-His 1924 film Greed (an adaptation of Frank Norris's 1899 novel McTeague) is considered one of the finest and most important films ever made.
+Erich Oswald Hans Carl Maria von Stroheim (born Erich Oswald Stroheim, /de-AT/; September 22, 1885 – May 12, 1957) was an Austrian-American director, screenwriter, actor and producer, most noted as a film star and avant-garde, visionary director of the silent era.
+His 1924 film Greed (an adaptation of Frank Norris's 1899 novel McTeague), originally over nine hours long, was edited against his wishes to about two-and-a-half hours; despite initial negative reception, the theatrical release is considered one of the greatest films ever made.
 After clashes with Hollywood studio bosses over budget and workers' rights problems, Stroheim found it difficult to find work as a director and subsequently became a well-respected character actor, particularly in French cinema.
+As an actor, he was nominated for the Academy Award for Best Supporting Actor for his performance as Max von Mayerling in Sunset Boulevard (1950).

 For his early innovations, Stroheim is still celebrated as one of the first of the auteur directors.
 He helped introduce more sophisticated plots and noirish sexual and psychological undercurrents into cinema.
 He died of prostate cancer in France in 1957, at the age of 71.
 Beloved by Parisian neo-Surrealists known as Lettrists, he was honored by Lettrist Maurice Lemaître with a 70-minute 1979 film titled Erich von Stroheim.

 Background and personal life

 Stroheim was born in Vienna, Austria, in 1885 as Erich Oswald Stroheim (some sources give Hans Erich Maria Stroheim von Nordenwall, but this seems to have been an assumed name, see below), the son of Benno Stroheim, a middle-class hatmaker, and Johanna Bondy, both of whom were observant Jews.

 Erich Von Stroheim caricature by John Held Jr.

 Stroheim deserted his military service and emigrated to America aboard the on November 26, 1909.
 On arrival at Ellis Island, he claimed to be Count Erich Oswald Hans Carl Maria von Stroheim und Nordenwall, the son of Austrian nobility like the characters he would go on to play in his films.
 However, he first found work as a traveling salesman – work which took him to San Francisco and then Hollywood.

-Both Billy Wilder and Stroheim's agent Paul Kohner claimed that he spoke with a decidedly lower-class Austrian accent.
+Billy Wilder and Stroheim's agent Paul Kohner, both fellow Austrians, claimed that he spoke with a decidedly lower-class Austrian accent.
 His years in America seem to have affected his speech, though.
 In The Great Gabbo, Stroheim's German, though fluid, has Midwestern American rs.
 Later, while living in Europe, Stroheim claimed in published remarks to have "forgotten" his native tongue.
 In Renoir's movie La Grande Illusion, Stroheim speaks German with what seems to be an American accent.
 Similarly, in his French-speaking roles, von Stroheim speaks with a noticeable American accent.
 Jean Renoir writes in his memoirs: "Stroheim spoke hardly any German.
 He had to study his lines like a schoolboy learning a foreign language."